parag155/PTP_Beagleplay-BBB/README.md

 ---
 ***Performance Metrics & Empirical Validation***

-System timing characteristics were validated via empirically using a dual-channel oscilloscope.
+System timing characteristics were validated empirically using a dual-channel oscilloscope.
 ![Oscilloscope Capture showing 65µs Context-Switch](images/image5.png)

 This screenshot highlights the difference between the Grandmaster (Yellow) and Slave (Blue) timerfd outputs while the pps-echo pin was active.
 Beyond the increased delay between master and slave, notice that the pulse jitter is unpredictable, spiking as high as 20 µs.